DDriggs00/mavlinkinterface/docs/active/surface.md

 # surface()

-This call brings the submarine to the surface.
+This call brings the drone to the surface.
 It returns True upon success and False upon obstruction.

 ## Return Values